rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

    An account activation email will be sent to your registered Email.
 Click on the link in this email to activate your account before.

-4. Login to your account.
+4. Log in to your account.

 5. Create a new application (work space for this project).